-I rate Never Out of Season a 4 out of 5 rating.
+I rate Never Out of Season a 4 out of 5 ratings.

-It's a 4 because the title misled me.
-However, I'm glad I read the book.
+It’s a four because the title misled me.
+However, I’m glad I read the book.

 We need to increase research efforts and funding to investigate pest and disease cycles, improve genetic diversity in the main food crops, and decrease our reliance on only a few main food crops.